Tools I use

 Fediverse

-I currently only use Mastodon primarily, though I also have a pixelfed accounts.
+I currently only use Mastodon primarily, though I also have a pixelfed account.
 The clients I use are:

 Browser